dev-on-ops/saltstack_vault_formula/README.md

 # Vault Salt State

 Intent of this state is to provide options for automated deployment of hashicorp vault on linux platforms.
 It maybe extended to windows at a later date and time.
 Options in this context means you can choose to include up to different stages of automation depending on security requirements.
 See notes below on stages available:
+Maybe adjusted at a later date to account for overal environments rather then single clusters.

 # Stages
 0. init.sls: includes all needed states in order to complete installation of needed pillar is configured on host state is applied to